basisproject/paper/src/01-defining-the-goals-of-basis.md

 # Chapter 1: Defining the goals of Basis

-Basis is a foundation for automation and democratization of economic-related processes (and the governance thereof) within the framework of a socialist mode of production.
-The ultimate goal is to replace as much governance as possible with automation and to enable self-governance by members where automation is infeasible.
+Basis is at its core a cost-tracking economic networking system that seeks to socialize property and empower its members with self-determination.
+It strives to strike a balance between being specific enough to support a socialist mode of production and the welfare of its members, while being general enough to model a large number of social and economic arrangements.
+It's not a detailed blueprint for society but rather a set of tools by which society might organize itself around.

 Let's go over some of the key goals of Basis.